Recidivism

-Recidivism (/rɪˈsɪdɪvɪzəm/; from recidive and -ism, from Latin recidivus "recurring", from re- "back" and cado "I fall") is the act of a person repeating an undesirable behavior after they have experienced negative consequences of that behavior.
-It is also used to refer to the percentage of former prisoners who are rearrested for a similar offense.
+Recidivism (/rɪˈsɪdɪvɪzəm/; from recidivus 'recurring', derived from re- 'again' and cadere 'to fall') is the act of a person repeating an undesirable behavior after they have experienced negative consequences of that behavior, or have been trained to extinguish it.
+Recidivism is also used to refer to the percentage of former prisoners who are rearrested for a similar offense.

 The term is frequently used in conjunction with criminal behavior and substance abuse.
-Recidivism is a synonym for "relapse", which is more commonly used in medicine and in the disease model of addiction.
+Recidivism is a synonym of relapse, which is more commonly used in medicine and in the disease model of addiction.